gdiaz384/py3TranslateLLM/README.md

 - Reccomended: If you do not want to deal with this, then use a binary file in the [releases](//github.com/gdiaz384/py3TranslateLLM/releases) page instead.
 - py3TranslateLLM was developed on Python 3.7.6.
-- deepl-python is going to start requiring Python 3.8+ because ???.
+- deepl-python is going to start requiring Python 3.8+ in 2024 because ???.
 - It is not necessarily clear what versions work with what other versions, in part due to the shenanigans of some developers creating deliberate incompatibilities, so just install whatever and hope it works.

 Library name | Required, Reccomended, or Optional | Description | Install command | Version used to develop py3TranslateLLM